-Students eligible for conditional admission to the Multidisciplinary Studies major include all new freshmen admitted unconditionally to the University, as well as transfer students and continuing students who have earned a cumulative grade point average of no less than 2.50 in all prior undergraduate course work.
-Full admission to the major follows selection of a Coordinated Program of Study (CPS) from those offered in the major and available on the MST web site, or design of an Individualized Program of Study (IPS) and approval by the Multidisciplinary Studies faculty.
-The CPS or IPS must be submitted to the intake advisor for Multidisciplinary Studies at the time of conditional admission, and no later than October 1 and March 1 for fall and spring semester respectively.
+Students eligible for admission to the Multidisciplinary Studies major include all new freshmen admitted unconditionally to the University, as well as transfer students and continuing students who have earned a cumulative grade point average of no less than 2.50 in all prior undergraduate course work.
+Admission to the major follows selection of a Designated Concentration from those offered in the major and available on the MST web site, or design of an Individualized Program of Study (IPS) and approval by the Multidisciplinary Studies faculty.
+The Designated Concentration or IPS must be submitted to the intake advisor for Multidisciplinary Studies at the time of conditional admission, and no later than October 1 and March 1 for fall and spring semester respectively.

 Majors complete an Individualized Program of Study or a designated concentration that includes a minimum of 42 credits including MST 401, and is drawn from a minimum of three disciplines.
 A maximum of 21 credit hours may be taken from any one discipline.
 The student must earn at least 21 credit hours in the major in semesters subsequent to full admission to the major.
 The student must earn a minimum of a 2.5 GPA in the major.
 The student must earn a minimum of 21 hours at the 300/400 level in the major.